Applications & Technology

 Yes.
 The DU validation service considers the non-taxable nature of an income type in its income value calculations.
 Lenders remain responsible for documenting the non-taxable nature of income in accordance with the Selling Guide.

 To be eligible for relief of enforcement of employment representations and warranties, the loan must close by the ‘close-by’ date specified in the DU message.
-This date is calculated by DU and is 15-days from the asset verification report date.
+This date is calculated by DU and is 15-days from the asset verification report date, or up to the next expected deposit date for a borrower’s job (whichever is greater).

 No, when DU provides validation of employment using an asset verification report, the lender does not need to order a VVOE if the loan closes by the close-by-date specified in the DU message.